jacksontreid/math5610/Software_Manual/randmat.md

     $ ar rcv mylib randmat.o
 ```

 **Description:** This routine will generate a two-dimensional array (matrix) with the number of rows and columns specified.
 The array is populated with random numbers in the range [0,1).
+(Random number generator can be seeded by calling the [_randseed_](randseed.md) routine.)

 **Inputs:**